DESCRIPTION & CAUSES

 TREATMENT & SELF-HELP

 Self-treatment should begin immediately after the injury, with a careful examination of the foot.

-e.
-Healing will occur more quickly if there is no pressure on the injured tendon, and if the foot is at least partially immobilized.
-Foot and ankle specialists use the following medical products to help heal the Achilles Tendon:
+- Healing will occur more quickly if there is no pressure on the injured tendon, and if the foot is at least partially immobilized.

 Arch supports (orthotics) are used to help cure chronic Achilles Tendonitis, and to prevent its recurrence.
 If your Achilles Tendonitis improves, but never completely subsides; or, if you have recurring episodes of Achilles Tendonitis, then you may benefit from custom-made orthotics.
 Certain biomechanical foot defects stress the Achilles Tendon by forcing it to twist as it crosses the ankle into the foot, rather than allowing it to run straight.
 The main causes of this pathologic twisting of the tendon are pronation or supination (the opposite of pronation).
 This twisting of the Achilles Tendon makes it weaker and more susceptible to over-utilization stresses and injuries, which causes the tendon to become inflamed and painful.
 Rigid and semi-rigid arch supports comfortably maintain the foot in its normal position, in relationship to the ankle and lower leg, thus preventing the foot from pronating or supinating.
 This allows the Achilles Tendon to run straight into the foot without twisting, allows the Achilles Tendonitis to disappear, and helps to prevent it from returning.